-Our programme of compulsory and optional subjects is designed to ensure a breadth of opportunity for all students while maximising achievement.
+Our programme of compulsory and optional subjects is designed to ensure a breadth of opportunity for all students whilst maximising achievement.

-Students choose three optional subjects alongside Mathematics, Science (a minimum of two from Biology, Chemistry and Physics), English Language, English Literature, a Modern Foreign Language (French, Spanish, Mandarin, Home Language), Physical Education and Personal Social and Health Education/Citizenship.
+Students choose three optional subjects alongside Mathematics, either Combined Science or the three Single Sciences, English Language, English Literature, a Modern Foreign Language (French, Spanish, Mandarin or Home Languages), Physical Education and Personal Social and Health Education/Citizenship.
 The total number of GCSE subjects studied will be a minimum of 9.
 We will not finalise the option blocks until we have received the choices of Year 10 students.
-We take this individual approach in order to provide the "best fit" for each student.
-We have found that this is the most successful way of meeting students' individual needs.
+We take this individual approach in order to provide the "best fit" for students as we have found that this is the most successful way of meeting students' individual needs.